 As you can see, these are all DOWNWARD marketing trends as not many people search for them online.

-MLM has no doubt made many people rich, but at the same time, it is also one of the most controversial business model that is heavily debated for decades.
-So make sure you review the company to save yourself time, money and most importantly, stay out of trouble.
+MLM has no doubt made many people rich, but at the same time, it is also one of the most controversial business models that are heavily debated for decades.
+So make sure you review the company to save yourself time, money, and most importantly, stay out of trouble.

 Would you be interested to learn how to create a business around the hot market instead?
 Then check out my recommended program to see how you can get started.